kylecombes/pneumask-android/README.md

 ![Prakash Lab mask demo](https://i.imgur.com/N6knQJ0.png)

-One downside of the mask is that it severly muffles the voice of the user, thereby inhibiting communication and requiring the user to strain their voice to communicate with others in a noisy environment.
+One downside of the mask is that it severely muffles the voice of the user, thereby inhibiting communication and requiring the user to strain their voice to communicate with others in a noisy environment.
 In order to help sound travel past the mask, we created a mobile app to relay audio from a Bluetooth microphone inside the mask to speakers outside the mask.
 Sound can either be played on